craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/users-groups/putting-it-all-together.rst

 #.
 Click on the pencil (edit icon) next to the group name you want to edit.
 In our example, the group **NewsEditor**
 #.
 Click on the box for the field **Add new members**, enter the users you'd like to add, then click on the **Add members** button.

-For more information about adding users to a group, please see: :ref:`newIa-adding-users-to-a-group`
+For more information about adding users to a group, please see: :ref:`adding-users-to-a-group`

 Your new role with users and permissions assigned are now ready!